-If you’re thinking of signing up, here are nine things to know about the Ramp corporate card that may help you make up your mind.
+If you’re thinking of signing up, here are nine things to know about the Ramp Corporate Card that may help you make up your mind.

-1. It requires no personal guarantee
+1. No personal guarantee required

 Most applications for today’s best business credit cards ask for the business owner’s Social Security number, which generally means you’re personally guaranteeing your company’s debt.
 As a result, any missed or late payments might be added to your own credit report—and if your business defaults, you’ll still have to fork over any unpaid balance on the card.
 In fact, your card issuer could come after your personal assets, including your home, to recoup some of its losses.